pstroe/chartering-new-realms-2024/chapter1.md

 </TEI>
 ```

-The ParlaMint schema also allows for the encoding of extensive metadata around speakers and organisations, all of which are stored in separate files, which are referenced when necessary.
-For the purposes of this paper, this extensive amount of metadata will be forgone.[^footnote3]
+The ParlaMint schema also allows for the encoding of extensive metadata around speakers and organisations, all of which are stored in separate files, which are referenced when necessary.[^footnote3]

 [^footnote3]: For more information about the structure of the ParlaMint schema visit their [GitHub repository](https://github.com/clarin-eric/ParlaMint).